 For many years we have been the major regional US group looking out for wildlife across the border, because "nature knows no borders."
 Indeed, British Columbia is a "pipeline" for wildlife diversity to the US.
-Wildlife need no passports to cross national borders; what they do need are some assurance of protection and protected habitat.
+Wildlife need no passports to cross national borders; what they do need is some assurance of protection and protected habitat.

 Our work protects a landscape in lower British Columbia that not only supplies diversity southward to the United States but is a lifeline for wide-ranging species from mountain caribou and moose to grizzly bears and fishers.

 Diverse ecosystems, rich wildlife

 Southern British Columbia encompasses distinct ecosystems, ranging from mountains to deserts to rainforest.
 Traveling across B.C. takes you from the open pine forests on the east side of the Coast Range, through very dry pocket deserts and grasslands of the Okanagan and Similkameen valleys, to wetter Columbia Mountains and interior rainforest.
 Crossing west of the Columbia River headwaters leads you to the westernmost range of the Rockies in the rainshadow of the Columbia and Purcell mountains.